- What do you need to know about electrical fuses?

 Measured in ohms (Ω), resistance refers to how much a wire or component prevents current from flowing.

-A resistance of 0 ohms or very close to it signifies a good electrical connection – which is what you’d want to see in any kind of fuse.
+A resistance of 0 ohms signifies a first class electrical connection – which is what you’d want to see in any kind of fuse.

 Visual testing of fuses

-Before we get into the nitty-gritty of testing fuses with a multimeter, it might be good to know that testing with a visual inspection can be an easier and quicker alternative.
+Before we get into the nitty-gritty of testing fuses with a multimeter, know that testing with a visual inspection can be an easier and quicker alternative.

-Not all fuses can be tested by just looking at them though, however, as the casing must be see-through.
+Not all fuses can be tested by just looking at the outside surface though, as not all cases are see-through.

 Fuses that are in good condition have a clean and clear casing and the metal wire inside is intact.